 Thomas F. Yezerski

 Located in New Jersey, the Meadowlands is an estuary created by the Hackensack River.
 For centuries the 20,000 acres of marshland has provided a home to many different plants and animals as well as humans.
 Native Americans used the land to hunt, fish, and gather; but when Europeans settled the area in the 1800’s it began an era of degradation and pollution.
 By 1960 the Meadowlands was a garbage dump overflowing with trash and toxic waste.
 Today, through the efforts of conservationists and the state government, the Meadowlands is slowly rebuilding and repairing itself, once again providing a home and food for many different plants and animals.
 Yezerski’s passion for the Meadowlands comes through in his writing as he describes the shameful abuse and pollution of the area as well as its rejuvenation.
 Through Yezerski’s striking watercolor sketches readers can see for themselves the unfortunate side effects of industrialization and the hopeful perseverance of Mother Nature.
 The story of the Meadowlands will inspire any budding conservationist and make children aware that our actions sometimes have unintended consequences.
-2011, D&M Publishers, $17.99.
-Ages 5 up.
+Reviewer: Kirsten Shaw (Children’s Literature).

 Mrs. Muddle’s Holidays

 Laura F. Nelson, Illustrations by Thomas F. Yezerski